 Any factors listed above, either individually or in aggregate, might delay or fail our plan to increase the number of AHS stores in desirable locations at manageable cost levels.
 Further, we may not be able to successfully operate our existing AHS stores and may choose to shut down certain AHS stores from time to time due to various reasons.
-For example, certain of offline AHS stores were shut down in the first half of 2020 primarily due to the COVID-19 outbreak.
+For example, certain of offline AHS stores were shut down primarily due to the COVID-19 outbreak.
 See "-Our operations have been and may continue to be affected by COVID-19 pandemic."